 However, early attempts to transplant pancreatic cells have largely failed, mostly due to immune reactions that reject and destroy the implanted cells.
 The lack of donors is also a limitation.

 One of the most advanced alternatives comes from the Diabetes Research Institute in the US, which is developing a bioengineered mini-organ where insulin-producing cells are encapsulated within a protective barrier.
-In 2016, the DRI announced that the first patient in Europe treated with this approach in an ongoing phase I/II trial no longer requires insulin therapy.
+This mini-pancreas is then implanted into the omentum, a part of the abdominal lining.
+A phase I/II trial is ongoing, but the DRI announced its first successful results in 2016, revealing that the first patient in Europe treated with this approach no longer requires insulin therapy.

 “This can be the beginning of a new era in islet transplantation.
 Our ultimate goal is to prevent the need for lifelong anti-rejection therapy,” stated Camillo Ricordi, Director of the DRI.

-A similar device is being developed by the US company Viacyte, in collaboration with JDRF.
-After a phase I trial where the device proved safe, the company is now working on improving the engraftment of insulin-producing cells.
+A similar device is being developed by the US company ViaCyte, in collaboration with the nonprofit organization JDRF.
+A phase I/II trial is ongoing and has already proved the device is safe.
+The company is now working on improving the engraftment of insulin-producing cells.

-Big pharma are still in earlier stages of developing their own cell therapy approaches for diabetes.
-Novo Nordisk, one of the largest providers of diabetes treatments, is bidding for stem cells and an encapsulation device, stating that the first clinical trial could take place in the “next few years.”
-Sanofi, also a big name in diabetes, is working with the German Evotec in a beta cell replacement therapy for diabetics.
+Overall, big pharma are still in the earlier stages of developing their own cell therapy approaches for diabetes.
+For example, Novo Nordisk, one of the largest providers of diabetes treatments, is bidding for stem cells and an encapsulation device, with the first in-human clinical trial currently in planning.

 Attacking the origin with immunotherapy